 Do you call in prescriptions?

 Yes.
 However, there are medications such as oral antibiotics, that we do not typically call in without an office visit.
-ADHD medication prescriptions will need to be picked up and signed for once monthly.
+ADHD medication prescriptions will need to be picked up and signed for.
 We do have a prescription refill line and encourage you to leave a message when you need a medication refill.
 Refills are usually called in within 24-48 hours.
 We do not call in controlled substances – in the instances where these are needed in pediatrics, an office visit is required first.

 How long do I have to wait for an appt?